The Signapse AI Roadmap: Our Journey to Human-Level Sign Language Translation

 What’s Next: Our Roadmap to Tier 7

-We're on a clear path to evolve our AI signer from Tier 2 to Tier 7, mapped against a robust Sign Language Production (SLP) model.
+We're on a clear path to evolve our AI signer to Tier 7, mapped against a robust Sign Language Production (SLP) model.
 That model includes decision points like noun/verb disambiguation, who is involved, and what emotions need to be expressed.

-While our general AI signer Rae is currently at Tier 2, we’ve already reached Tier 6 in the transport sector, where we use Marcel’s appearance to generate accurate and expressive train messaging.
-This shows what’s possible and motivates our ongoing work to bring Rae to the same high standard for more general use.
+We’ve already reached Tier 6 in the transport sector, where we use Marcel’s appearance to generate accurate and expressive train messaging.

 - Signer looks natural and uses some non-manual features